 My “shield” immediately powered up and was humming at maximum efficiency.

 There was a total of 4 police officers at the scene, all of them looking rather sheepish at the call that they had to field.
-In reading the call back to us the gravity of it all began to soak in – “we were the 2 large black guys cornering the “Hispanic”woman.
+As the uncomfortable silence spoke loudly, the gravity of it all began to soak in – “we were the 2 large black guys cornering the “Hispanic” woman.

 Interestingly enough they asked for our identification, a request that we all compiled with in lieu of the sheer comedy of it all.
 We conversed with them for about 10 minutes before they left – and with their departure, our appetites absconded as well and we went our separate ways home.